lbraglia/xlcrf/README.md

 # xlcrf

-A tool to create xlsx files for data collection with input validation, given a standard description of the dataset (xlsx file as well).
+A tool (library + command line script) to create xlsx files for data collection with input validation, given a standard description of the dataset (xlsx file as well).

 ## usage